 Magic Mirrors in Global Mythologies

-The Yata no Kagami, one of the Three Sacred Treasures of Japan, is a divine mirror that symbolizes truth and wisdom.
-It was used to lure the sun goddess Amaterasu from a cave, returning light to the world.
+- Shinto (Japan): The Yata no Kagami, a divine mirror, is central to Japanese mythology mirror lore.
+It symbolizes truth and was used to lure the sun goddess Amaterasu from her cave.

 Read more on Japan’s Sacred Treasures.